Last Updated on June 29, 2023 by Luke Feldbrugge

 EMS professionals around the country can get the following advantages with FHA home loans:

-- Smaller Down payments – FHA home loans require a smaller down payment compared to conventional home loans.
+- Smaller Down Payment – FHA home loans require a smaller down payment compared to conventional home loans.
 Borrowers only pay 3.5%-10% of their total home loan as their down payment (depending on credit score).

-- Flexible qualification guidelines – The criteria to be approved for a FHA loan are not as strict as conventional loans, and most EMT, Paramedic, and other EMS professionals can qualify.
+- Flexible Qualification Guidelines – The criteria to be approved for a FHA loan are not as strict as conventional loans, and most EMT, Paramedic, and other EMS professionals can qualify.
 The main requirements with FHA is a good work and credit history.

 - Assumable – FHA loans are assumable.
 This means if you want to buy a house from someone who has not finished paying their loan, you can take over their payments instead of getting a new FHA loan.

-Disadvantages of a FHA Loan
+Disadvantages of FHA Loans

 FHA loans for EMS professionals seem like a great option, but there are a few things to note about FHA loans: